Difference Between Controllable and Uncontrollable Costs

 Controllable costs are costs that can be made easily, and also that can be easily and effectively controlled by the responsible party.
 Costs that cannot be easily and effectively controlled are referred to as uncontrollable costs.

-The expenditure incurred by the Tool Room is easily and effectively controllable by the Foreman of the Room.
-Additionally, the share or the room expenditure apportioned to a machine shop cannot be controlled by the machine shop foreman.
+For example, the expenditure incurred by a company’s tool room is easily and effectively controllable by the room’s foreman.
+By contrast, the share or the room expenditure apportioned to a machine shop cannot be controlled by the machine shop foreman.

 Controllable costs are costs that can be regulated (in whole or in part) by a particular manager’s actions and decisions.
-A controllable cost for a specified manager is one over which they have influence and the power to authorize it.
+A controllable cost for a specified manager is one over which they have influence and the power of authorization.

 If the costs incurred by a particular cost center cannot be controlled by the manager involved, then these costs are called uncontrollable costs.
 An uncontrollable cost is one that is beyond the sphere of influence of a specified manager due to their limited authority.

-The concept of controllable and uncontrollable cost helps to establish responsibility for cost control across various management levels.
+The concept of controllable and uncontrollable cost helps to establish responsibility for the control of costs across different management levels.
 For this reason, it is always associated with a designated level in the organizational hierarchy.